The other day our contractor "M" asked

 to our "collection."
 After spending time

-of them.
-Thus while a confirmed straight
+them.
+While a confirmed straight man

 pieces.
 Therefore I'm afraid that soon his

 home is quite a personal endeavor.

 ended up knowing more about us than

 our nearest or dearest.
 While restoring

 our manse a plethora of professionals

 sink to situate the dishwasher.
 Sans

 have been a nightmare.
 Because of